 Sega filed a lawsuit against Accolade on 31 October 1991, after Accolade manufactured games for the Sega Mega Drive without a license by reverse-engineering Sega's code.
 Sega lost the court case, and the verdict set a precedent that copyrights do not extend to non-expressive content in software if it is required by another system to be present in order for that system to run the software.

 The case in question stems from the nature of the console video game market.
-Hardware companies often sell their systems at a loss, and rely on other revenue streams such as in this case, game licensing.
-Sega was attempting to "lock out" game companies from making Mega Drive games unless they paid Sega a fee (ostensibly to maintain a consistent level of quality of games for their system) by using the TradeMark Security System.
+Hardware companies spend great money on R&D and manufacturing, often selling game consoles at a loss.
+Thus, they must rely on other revenue streams such as peripheral sales and game licensing.
+Sega was attempting to "lock out" game companies from making Mega Drive games unless they paid Sega a fee, ostensibly to maintain a consistent level of quality of games for their system, enforced by the TradeMark Security System.

 This strategy was originally invented by Nintendo when they launched the Nintendo Entertainment System in North America.
-It was one of several precautions Nintendo took to ensure the video game crash of 1983 would not re-occur.
-In previous generations, this restriction was not put in place, and so companies could develop and publish software for any system on the market without permission.
+It was one of several precautions Nintendo took in an attempt to prevent something like the video game crash of 1983 from happening again.
+Before the crash, there were no such restrictions, so companies could develop and publish software for any system on the market with or without permission.

-This led to a market which was oversaturated with titles, with expensive blockbuster games being masked by hoards of poorly programmed ones.
+This led to a market which was oversaturated with titles, with expensive blockbuster games being drowned in hoards of poorly programmed ones.
 Rival companies were able to release flawed software on their competitors' systems, giving the impression that one console was "worse" than another.
-It also meant there was a distinct lack of quality control, with riskier games, violent or sexual in nature potentially being available to children.
+It also meant there was a distinct lack of quality control, with violent or sexual games potentially being available to children.

 Nintendo created the "Nintendo Seal of Quality", to assure consumers that software was above a certain quality standard.
-Sega would copy this, with the Sega Seal of Quality.
-Their strategy, like Nintendo's, was to make the hardware reject any cartridge that did not include a Sega trademark.
-If an unlicensed company included this trademark in their game, Sega could sue the company for trademark infringement.
+Sega would continue this policy with their Sega Seal of Quality, which signified a game that would pass the TMSS check.
+The strategy was the same: make the hardware reject any cartridge that did not include a Sega trademark.
+Plus, if an unlicensed company included this trademark in their game, Sega could sue the company for trademark infringement.